SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 However, numerous public health agencies report no evidence that mercury used in this way harms patients.
 The American Dental Association considers amalgam safe and effective for most people.

-The U.S. Food and Drug Administration (FDA) takes the same stance.
+The U.S. Food and Drug Administration takes the same stance.
 The FDA does caution against its use in certain higher-risk groups.

 People at greater risk include: